gwankyun/CMake/Help/manual/presets/buildPresets-properties.rst

   regardless of whether or not a value was given to it by the process's environment.

-  This field supports `macro expansion`_, and environment variables in this map may reference each other, and may be listed in any order, as long as such references do not cause a cycle (for example, if ``ENV_1`` is ``$env{ENV_2}``, ``ENV_2`` may not be ``$env{ENV_1}``). ``$penv{NAME}``
+  This field supports |macro-expansion|, and environment variables in this map may reference each other, and may be listed in any order, as long as such references do not cause a cycle (for example, if ``ENV_1`` is ``$env{ENV_2}``, ``ENV_2`` may not be ``$env{ENV_1}``). ``$penv{NAME}``